 While Oren Wooden’s Apple House is not a “you-pick” orchard, there are lots of lovely components to this location that makes it a favorite among its community.
 Be sure to come shop, dine, indulge in apple treats, and view the beautiful orchard in the distance, while you enjoy your time at the Apple House!

 The store does have apples, cider, and bakery items available.
 You can enjoy these items in their picnic area that overlooks the orchard.
 Be sure to check out their website for which apples are being currently harvested and call ahead of time to see which apples are available.
+They are open Monday-Saturday from 9am-5pm and 12pm-5pm on Sunday.

 Our family absolutely loved visiting the apple orchards around Chattanooga.
 We can’t wait to visit them all.
 It was so nice to be in nature and for the kids to see where one of their favorite snacks actually comes from, while supporting local farmers and our community.